Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 Solution:

-Some people have turntables and some have record players so we will share the step-by-step guide to calibrate the speed of both these devices.
+Some people have turntables while some have record players so we will share the step-by-step guide to calibrate the speed of both these devices.

 And, if you don’t know the difference between a turntable and a record player then I recommend you check out this article explaining the difference between the record player and turntable.